CadenJH18/group-project/readme.md

 Wednesday

-Contributed to by Jane Doe, Code Ninja, & me
+Contributed to by Jane Doe, Code Ninja, & William Elliott